accessibleIslam/IslamicWisdom/EnglishProverbs.md

 - **And it is not for the believers to go forth [to battle] all at once.
 For there should separate from every division of them a group [remaining] to obtain understanding in the religion and warn [i.e., advise] their people when they return to them that they might be cautious.**
 <hr>

-## Good things come to those who wait
+## Good things come to those who wait / All things come to those who wait

 ### Meaning
 If you are patient, good things can happen